 Ensure Your Data is a Good Fit

-in the image below contains a checkbox yes/no field we can use for stratification.
+For our example, we’ll look at invoices entered into an accounting system.
+We will request backup documentation for random invoices to check for fraud.
+Fraud is more likely to occur outside of regular business hours.
+Column C in the image below contains a checkbox yes/no field indicating if the transactions occurred during business hours.
 These checkboxes are an excellent choice for the strata, as they will let us separate the population into two groups.
-The transactions posted during business hours will be low risk, and those that occur outside regular business hours will be high risk.
+The transactions posted during business hours are low risk, and those that occur outside regular business hours are high risk.

 Manual Method with Formulas